1. Network connectivity in ADHD¶

 - Increase in the dorsal attention network

-Impaired functional connectivity and nodal efficiency correlated significantly with ADHD symptom severity.
+Impaired functional connectivity and node efficiency correlated significantly with ADHD symptom severity.

-In ADHD, reduced global connectivity between different brain networks has been found in the resting state.
+In ADHD, reduced global connectivity between different brain networks was found in the resting state.
 This was interpreted as an indication of ADHD as a developmental delay.

 1.5.
-Decreased synchronization of attentional networks and sensory cortex areas¶
+Reduced synchronization of attention networks and sensory cortex areas¶

-Desynchronization of attentional networks and sensory cortex areas was observed in ADHD sufferers who followed a conversation between several people.
+Desynchronization of attention networks and sensory cortex areas was observed in people with ADHD who were following a conversation between several people.

 1.6.
 DMN (Default Mode Network)¶

-Since the brain is active even when it is not managing tasks, a separate network is responsible for managing rest: the Default Mode Network (DMN).
-It is active when the mind is not engaged in another task or is “at rest.”
-The DMN controls things like mind wandering, daydreaming, relaxing, and thinking about oneself and one’s life.
-It follows that the DMN is deactivated when the brain is performing a task.
-The DMN is not a single anatomical structure, but includes connections between different areas, including
+As the brain is active even when it is not performing any tasks, a separate network is responsible for managing rest: the Default Mode Network (DMN).
+It is active when the mind is not involved in another task or is “resting”.
+The DMN controls things like mind wandering, daydreaming, relaxing and thinking about yourself and your life.
+Short-term attention deficits are also said to result from the DMN.
+Consequences are that the DMN is deactivated when the brain is performing a task.
+The DMN is not a single anatomical structure, but involves connections between different areas, including

 -